 To help you navigate the AI jungle we wanted to highlight some very specific areas where our AI is unique in the market.

-However, a score system is often arbitrary.
+However, a scoring system is often arbitrary.
 When should you reject an item as a scam?
 When the probability score is 100%?
 99% or maybe 85% is good enough?

 We operate with 3 different, but clear answers that are easy to apply a moderation action to.
 The 3 values we expose are OK, NOK (not okay) and uncertain.